zenodo/zenodo/docs/development/guide.rst

 Development guide
 ===================

-This guide is intended for Zenodo developers, in in you will learn how to contribute the code to Zenodo.
+This guide is intended for Zenodo developers, in it you will learn how to contribute the code to Zenodo.

 Developing code locally